southpawfishel/wavelength_helper/README.md

 ## Wavelength Helper

-**I did not create the board game Wavelength, I just love to play it.
+**I did not create the board game Wavelength.
+I just really enjoy playing it.
 [Please visit the official site](https://www.wavelength.zone/) and buy a physical copy to support the developers!**

 Since the COVID-19 pandemic caused all of California (and most of the USA) to shelter in place, I've been looking for ways to play various board games online over video chat.
 I realized Wavelength could be played with very little than just the cards to obtain the spectra, but there needed to be a way to share the apparatus that the game comes with for allowing people to move the guess line while keeping the answer hidden until it's time to reveal.